Second Franco-Dahomean War: End of Dahomey

 From 26 to 27 October, the French fought through the Dahomey forces at Cotopa and elsewhere, crossing lines of enemy trenches.
 Bayonet charges were the deciding factor in nearly all engagements.
 The Fon penchant for hand-to-hand fighting left them at a disadvantage against French bayonets, which easily outreached Dahomey's swords and machetes.
 The Amazons are reported by the French to have fought the hardest, charging out of their trenches but to no avail.

 Battle of Cana

 From 2 to 4 November, the French and Fon armies fought on the outskirts of Cana.
 By this time, Béhanzin's army numbered no more than 1,500, including slaves and pardoned convicts.
-On 3 November, the king directed the attack on the French bivouac.
-Amazons seemed to have made up much of the force.
-After four hours of desperate combat, the Fon army withdrew.
-The fighting continued until the next day.

-The last engagement at Cana, which took place at the village of Diokoué, site of a royal palace, was the last time Amazons were used.
-Special units of the Amazons were assigned specifically to target French officers.
-After a full day of fighting, the French overran the Dahomey army with another bayonet charge.
+On 3 November, the king directed an attack on the French bivouac, with the Mino (Amazons) playing a prominent role.
+After four hours of combat, the Fon army withdrew.
+The next day, at the nearby village of Diokoué, site of a royal palace, special units of the Mino were assigned to target French officers.
+Nevertheless, after a full day of fighting the French overran the Dahomey army with a bayonet charge.